arnaupujol/anc_surveillance_tools/README.md

 # Detecting temporal and spatial malaria patterns from first antenatal care visits

-This repository contains the code used to generate the results of the analysis of the manuscript 'Detecting temporal and spatial malaria patterns from first antenatal care visits', and some simulated data to validate the performance of the codes.
+This repository contains the code used to generate the results of the analysis of the manuscript Pujol et al., 'Detecting temporal and spatial malaria patterns from first antenatal care visits', Nature Communications 2023.

 Software requirements:
 ----------------------